This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This month at the County Fair, one of the vendors was selling chocolate covered bacon.
-Apparently, it’s all the rage on the Fair circuit this year.
+Apparently, it’s a staple on the Fair circuit.

 I bet I know what you’re thinking right now: “Chocolate covered… BACON?
 Ewww!”